Stearns Center Events Calendar

 Monday May 20 – Friday May 24, 2024 | 11:00 a.m. – 1:00 p.m. | Zoom | Introduction to Artificial Intelligence Inspired Pedagogies | CPD Level 2 | Facilitator: Laina Lockett

 By now you’ve probably heard of ChatGPT or one of the other various new large language models (LLMs) that have taken the world by storm.
 But do you know how to deal with the ever-evolving artificial intelligence technology as it relates to your teaching?
 In this mini course you will be exposed to the basics of redesigning your course as it relates to learning outcomes and instructional activities.
 We will also explore how to get feedback from students regarding the changes that you make.
 (This is the same program as the program offered January 24-February 21.)
-Register here
+Please register by May 14th here

 Tuesday, May 21 and Wednesday, May 22, 2024 | ~9:00 a.m. – 5:00 p.m. | Hybrid | Mason Core Inclusive Excellence Two-Day Academy| Facilitators: Laura Poms, Shelley Reid, and Rachel Yoho